The homeowner’s guide to controlling Japanese Beetles

 - HEALTHY PLANTS: Maintaining hardy, healthy plants is one of the best defenses against infestation.

-- INSECTICIDE for ADULT BEETLES: An application of Systemic Insect Drench in May is normally a very effective deterrent, as is Carbaryl and Eight.
+- INSECTICIDE for ADULT BEETLES: An application of Systemic Insect Drench in May is normally a very effective deterrent, as is Eight.

 - Several applications may be necessary during the active stage.

 - THE NATURAL ROUTE: Dr Earth Insecticide, an organic solution, is a contact control that requires multiple applications.
 Do not apply during the heat of the day to avoid potential damage to foliage.

 - GRUB CONTROL: Try Kill-a-Grub to limit the number of beetles you encounter next spring.